cioudfox/ECS-189-Project/ProjectDocument.md

 ## Game Feel and Gameplay Testing  - Steven
-I have our game many time over and over trying to balance the game and make it not too challenging and not to easy.
-Initially our game will have the option to shoot at the direction your player move, and you have to use mouse click to toggle between this and shoot to the location of mouse. how ever that is a hassle, I decided to delete the shoot at direction of move entirely.
-I changed the upgrade of health into increase of max hp and passive regen speed rather than pure max hp and heal you instantly to full. because this would make the game slighly easlier as we already have an item that will heal the player.
+I have dedicated significant time to playtesting and balancing our game, aiming to strike a balance between challenge and accessibility.
+During this process, I made several important changes and improvements:
+Shooting mechanics: Initially, players had the option to shoot in the direction of their movement.
+However, I found this to be cumbersome and decided to remove it.
+Now, players shoot directly towards the location of the mouse cursor, making the shooting experience more intuitive and user-friendly.

+Health upgrades: Instead of simply increasing the maximum HP and instantly healing the player to full, I modified the health upgrades to increase the maximum HP and passive health regeneration speed.
+This change adds a gradual healing aspect to the game and slightly reduces the overall difficulty, considering the presence of healing items.

-I made change to the items and changed their funtionality -the first item now heals 40% of player's max hp rather than a flat 20hp.
+Item functionality changes: I made adjustments to the functionality of the items to enhance their effectiveness and impact:
+-The first item now heals the player for 40% of their maximum HP, providing a more substantial healing effect compared to the previous flat value of 20 HP.
-   -the second item now not only increase crit chance, but also slightly increase attackspeed.
+-The second item not only temporary increases critical chance but also slightly boosts attack speed, providing additional benefits to the player's combat capabilities.
-   -the thrid item now only increase movementspeed for a short time. instead of also incresee attackspeed.
-I decided to add a global cooldown after the player used an item, which will force the player to make choice of what to use at a given circumnstance.
-I changed and balanced the stats of all weapons and enemy many times, so the game will be easy at start, but harder as it goes on.

-**UP TO YOU IF YOU WANT TO MAKE YOUR OWN CATEGORY**
+-The third item now grants a temporary increase in movement speed, removing its previous effect of increasing attack speed.
+Global cooldown for items: After a player uses an item, I introduced a global cooldown mechanism that temporarily disables the use of any other items.
+This encourages players to carefully consider their choices and strategize their item usage in different situations, adding a layer of decision-making to the gameplay.

+Weapon and enemy balancing: I iterated multiple times on the stats and characteristics of all weapons and enemies.
+This iterative process resulted in a game that starts off relatively easy but progressively becomes more challenging as players progress.
+This approach increases replayability and provides a satisfying sense of progression and difficulty curve.

+Adjusted enemy spawning: I expanded the area in which enemies spawn, creating a larger space for encounters and making the waves of enemies less overwhelming and lethal.
+This modification allows players to maneuver more effectively and strategize their actions during intense combat situations.

 ## Audio - Hongye Xu, Megan Liu